json-schema-language/spec/json-schema-language.md

 fashion similar to a discriminated union construct in C-like languages.
 When a schema is of the "disciminator" type, it validates:

-- that the instance is an object,
+- That the instance is an object,
-- that the instance has a particular "disciminator" property,
+- That the instance has a particular "disciminator" property,
-- that this "discriminator" value is a string within a set of valid values, and
+- That this "discriminator" value is a string within a set of valid values, and
-- that the instance satisfies another schema, where this other schema is chosen based on the value of the "discriminator" property.
+- That the instance satisfies another schema, where this other schema is chosen based on the value of the "discriminator" property.

 If a schema is of the "disciminator" form, then: